mapbox/batfish/docs/advanced-usage.md

 `callback`: `Function`.
 Receives the incoming pathname as an argument.
 **This function will be invoked immediately _before_ the incoming page chunk starts downloading.**
-If you return a `Promise` from your callback, you can use this to delay rendering of the next page (if, for example, you want to show a loading spinner for some period of time, or load some data before switching pages).
+If you return a `Promise` from your callback, **you can use this to delay rendering of the next page** (if, for example, you want to show a loading spinner for some period of time, or load some data before switching pages).
+After the page chunk finishes downloading, the next page will not be rendered until your return `Promise` has resolved.

-The return value is a function that will remove this particular listener.
+`addRouteChangeStartListener` returns a function that will remove this particular listener.

 ### `removeRouteChangeStartListener`